TheSecretSquad/chess/README.md

 It seemed like the Game class was taking on dependencies and work related more to the Board's job, so I tried to remove some of the dependencies and some of the context in the method calls.
 The tests were starting to collect a lot of mocks and I thought the Game didn't really require them as dependencies to do its job of coordinating the game.
 I can provide a more detailed explanation on the reasons behind these changes if needed.

 Do you think I made anything better, or am I just rearranging the deck chairs on the Titanic.
 What do you think about this design?

+> I looked at the alternative branch for Chess and it is good.
+> I'd be inclined to rename `ExampleBoardImpl` to Simply `ChessBoard`.
+The suffix of 'Impl' should be avoided if possible.
+> Sometimes its hard to think of a concrete name that doesn't clash with the Interface name.
+>
+> Both branches are good but you should choose one.
+>
+> In the master branch `Game` class when you start the game you ask the `StartingPieceConfiguration` to setup the board.
+> It might seem like splitting hairs but you should probably ask the board to setup according to the starting piece configuration rather than the other way around:

+> ```java
+> public void start() {
+>    setupBoard();
+>    printBoard();
+> }

+> private void setupBoard() { board.setupAs(chessConfiguration); }
+> private void printBoard() { board.printToConsole(); }
+> ```

+> Note that I have split out the methods too - as it is likely they will be reused later - and renamed the configuration.

+> What is worth thinking about here is the 'board configuration'.
+How likely is it that the
+> board will be independent enough to the game played on it that a configuration can be
+> used?
+Don't change this as it will evolve.

+> How can we move forward with this project?